Louis Duchesne: Life

 In 1888, he became a member of the Académie des inscriptions et belles-lettres, and in 1910, he was elected to the Académie française.
 Abbe Duchesne was made an apostolic prothonotary in 1900.

 As editor of the Bulletin critique du littérature, d'histoire et de théologie, Duchesne kept up with current intellectual developments.

 He also wrote Les Sources du martyrologe hyéronimien, Origines du culte chrétien (translated as Christian Worship: Its Origin and Evolution and often reprinted), Fastes épiscopaux de l'ancienne Gaule, and Les Premiers temps de l'État pontifical.
 These works were universally praised, and he was appointed a commander of the Legion of Honor.
 However, his Histoire ancienne de l'Église, 1906‑11 (translated as Early History of the Christian Church) was considered too modernist by the Church during the "Modernist crisis" and was placed on the Index of Forbidden Books in 1912.

-The London Tablet said,By his rigid application of scientific methods of research and judgment, by his caustic tongue and pen, Mgr.
+The London The Tablet said,By his rigid application of scientific methods of research and judgment, by his caustic tongue and pen, Mgr.
 Duchesne was regarded by some as a scoffer and a vandal among pious traditions.
 But by those who knew him, he was regarded as a master of the sciences which are auxiliary to ecclesiastical history.

 He died in 1922, in Rome, and is buried in the cemetery of Saint-Servan.